The SOOTHE Circle

 Calming Water Woman Floating in Water

-The SOOTHE Circle was created to support individuals and families who are overcoming traumatic harm due to state violence.
+The SOOTHE Circle was created to support individuals and families who are healing from the traumatic harm of police brutality and racial violence.

 The SOOTHE Circle offers free virtual support to impacted individuals and families by connecting them with a grassroots network of community care, health and wellness practices, and social justice support as a community-led form of reparative justice.